-After I worked through Napoleon Hill’s Book, “Law of Success” I found that his chapter that included self-analysis questions to be very helpful for my self-awareness, inner coziness, and happiness.
-These are a few of my favorite questions with a More Lifestyle Living Twist.
+After I worked through Napoleon Hill’s Book, “Law of Success” I found that his chapter that included self-analysis questions, or guided journaling prompts for adults, to be very helpful for my self-awareness, inner coziness, and happiness.
+These are a few of my favorite journal prompts for self discovery with a More Lifestyle Living Twist.

 50 Personal Development Questions that will make you think